Carreau/ipython-wiki/IPEP-13:-Updating-the-Message-Spec.md

 A few names need to change, because they are Python-specific, and our message spec is not.

+**NOTE: Since these names have notebook format implications, they will not be changed until 2.0**

 - `pyin` will become `execute_input`
 - `pyout` will become `execute_output`
 - `pyerr` will become `error`